rwth-i6/i6_experiments/users/zeyer/experiments/exp2023_04_25_rf/README.md

 - embedding init is probably bad. check embInit1
 - gradient noise
 - variational noise
+- compare FER to Moh, we overfit more! need more regularization
+- label smoothing for CTC?

 - fine tune:
   - linspace vs geomspace?